sunmer/tinycal/README.md

 # tinycal.js - a lightweight JavaScript datepicker

 tinycal.js is a date picker which is easy to use yet highly flexible.
-Weighing in at around 4kb and requiring no external dependencies it's a good choice for developers looking to use date handling in their web applications.
+Weighing in at 3.8 kilobytes and requiring no external dependencies it's a good choice for developers looking to use date handling in their web applications.

 ## Basic usage
 tinycal.init( { container: document.body } ) - Will render a default unstyled date picker.
 The